Omar-p/learning-notes/aws/aws.md

 - ALB - v2 -HTTP/s and Websocket
 - NLP L4 - v2 - TCP, TLS & UDP
 - V2 = faster, cheaper, support target group and rules.
-  - you can load balance between multiple things or handle different based on your customer
+  - which allow you to use load balance for multiple things or handle load balancing different based on which customer are using it.

 ---